afaur/revert-github-header/README.md

 theme completely.

 #How is this different then other solutions
-This solution avoids any update flashes since js is not involved in the solution.
+Avoids any update flashes since javascript is not involved in the solution.

 #Manual install
 - git clone this repo